arikkfir/justest/README.md

 ## Contributing

-Please do :ok_hand: :pray: :muscle: !
+Please do :ok_hand: :muscle: !

-See [CONTRIBUTING.md](CONTRIBUTING.md) for more information.
+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information :pray: